Ballito: Transport

-The N2 national route (North Coast Toll Road) is the main freeway passing Ballito from KwaDukuza in the north to Durban in the south, with off-ramps at Ballito Drive.
-The R102 runs north/south, bypassing Ballito from Umhlali in the north to oThongathi in the south.
-The coastal M4 runs north/south from Ballito to uMhlanga (passes through Ballito as Ballito Drive and Leo Boyd Highway).
+The N2 (North Coast Toll Road) is the main freeway passing Ballito from KwaDukuza in the north to Durban in the south, with off-ramps at Ballito Drive.
+The R102 runs north–south, bypassing Ballito from Umhlali in the north to oThongathi in the south.
+The coastal M4 runs north–south from Ballito to uMhlanga (passes through Ballito as Ballito Drive and Leo Boyd Highway).
 Both the R102 and M4 are the untolled alternative routes to the N2 northbound and southbound.

 Tourism

-Today Ballito is a thriving community of its own with ties to primary and high schools in and around Ballito, uMhlanga, KwaDukuza (Stanger) and oThongathi (Tongaat).
-Ballito has grown exponentially in recent times and has three shopping malls, Ballito Lifestyle Centre, The Odyssey, and Ballito Junction Regional Shopping Centre.
+Today Ballito is a community with ties to primary and high schools in and around Ballito, uMhlanga, KwaDukuza (Stanger) and oThongathi (Tongaat).
+Ballito has grown in recent times and has three shopping malls, Ballito Lifestyle Centre, The Odyssey, and Ballito Junction Regional Shopping Centre.

 Ballito has a strong tourism economy, home to a number of family adventure attractions such as the crocodile farm and microlight flights and tours.
 It is a holiday destination with hotels and self-catering accommodation, swimming (Willard) and surfing beaches (Boulder).
 A promenade about 2.5 km long along the beach front allows for walking and jogging.
 The Gunston 500 surfing contest, renamed Ballito Pro sponsored by Billabong, has been shifted from the Bay of Plenty in Durban's Golden Mile to Ballito where it is held annually in July.

-There are four beaches along the Ballito stretch of beach including the main beach, Willard Beach as well as Salmon Bay Beach (non-swimming), Clarke Bay Beach and Thompson’s Bay Beach.
+There are four beaches along the Ballito stretch of beach including the main beach, Willard Beach as well as Salmon Bay Beach (non-swimming), Clarke Bay Beach and Thompson's Bay Beach.
 Further north up the coast are the beaches of Salt Rock, Sheffield Beach and Tinley Manor.